solo-io/gloo/projects/gloo/pkg/plugins/aws/ec2/README.md

 ### Conditions
 - It is also possible to identify resources by various conditions.
-- The `ResourceTags`, in particular, are how Gloo chooses which EC2 instances to associate with a given upstream.
+- The `ResourceTags`, in particular, are how Gloo Edge chooses which EC2 instances to associate with a given upstream.
   - Refer to the [policy condition docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) for details

 ## Considerations
 - AWS has a highly expressive policy definition protocol for restricting an account's access to resources.
-- Gloo uses the intersection of an upstream's credentials and its filter spec to determine which EC2 instances should be associated with an upstream.
+- Gloo Edge uses the intersection of an upstream's credentials and its filter spec to determine which EC2 instances should be associated with an upstream.
 - You have a few options where to store your config:
   - Permissive upstream credentials (an upstream may be able to list EC2 instances that it should not route to), discerning upstream filters (upstream filters refine the set of target instances)
   - Restrictive upstream credentials (only allow upstream to the credentials that it should route to), no upstream filters